syvrc/syvrcboard-v0/README.md

-## syvrcboard v0 (info / descrip)
+## syvrcboard v0
-> `syvrcboard-v0` was and is my very first attempt on making a custom mechanical keyboard from scratch although before making this i had made a [macropad](https://github.com/syvrc/syvrcpad) before
+> `syvrcboard v0` was and is my very first attempt on making a custom mechanical keyboard from scratch although before making this i had made a [macropad](https://github.com/syvrc/syvrcpad) before

 | light bg                               |
 | -------------------------------------- |